 The fee for the program including most meals and all materials and training sessions is $350 for those who intend to volunteer with us and $650 for community participants to defray costs.
 There is financial support available for volunteers and no one who wants to volunteer will be turned away for financial reasons.
 Community participants are encouraged to seek full or partial financial support from their synagogue or sponsoring organization.

+Space is very limited and admissions are rolling.
+Please submit your application as soon as possible.
 If you have any additional questions about the volunteer program, please contact Rabbi Elliot Kukla at ekukla@bajhc.org

 + Bay Area Jewish Healing Center is a beneficiary of the